2xs/dec/README.md

 for a version of the paper and the slides).

-DEC2 includes a proof of the adequacy of its reflection in Gallina with respect to its operational semantics.
+DEC2 includes a proof of the adequacy of its reflection in Gallina with respect to its operational semantics, and its translation to CompCert C (using CompCert-3.0.1).

 ## Coq version